Lady Mary Curzon's Peacock dress

 The embroidery of the fabric was carried out in India by professional gold thread embroiderers.
 The fabric was then sent to Paris and made up into a two-piece dress of a bodice top and skirt.
 The bodice was embellished with lace and the trained skirt was trimmed with white silk flowers.
 The finished dress was then sent back to India for the Durbar.

 Even after all these years the dress still has the power to captivate the room and for this reason it has been moved to its very own exhibition space in Kedleston Hall.
-It can now be the centre of attention as people enter the room, demanding the limelight it was it was always intended.
+It can now be the centre of attention as people enter the room, demanding the limelight as it did in Delhi in 1903.